facebook/create-react-app/docusaurus/docs/proxying-api-requests-in-development.md

 The `proxy` option supports HTTP, HTTPS and WebSocket connections.

-If the `proxy` option only accepts a simple string as a value.
+The `proxy` option only accepts a simple string as a value.
 If this is **not** flexible enough for you, alternatively you can:

 - [Configure the proxy yourself](#configuring-the-proxy-manually)
 - Enable CORS on your server ([here’s how to do it for Express](https://enable-cors.org/server_expressjs.html)).